iliana/rust-crowbar/README.md

 For your code to be usable in AWS Lambda's Python execution environment, you need to compile to a dynamic library with the necessary functions for CPython to run.
 The `lambda!` macro does most of this for you, but cargo still needs to know what to do.

 You can configure cargo to build a dynamic library with the following.
-Note that the library name *must* be `lambda`.
+If you're using the `lambda!` macro as above, you need to use `lambda` for the library name (see the documentation for `lambda!` if you want to use something else).

 ```toml
 [lib]